Entering International Students

 Welcome to Princeton Seminary!
-The Office of Multicultural Relations is responsible for assisting you with obtaining the necessary documents for your visa and entry into the United States.
+The Office of Global Services is responsible for assisting you with obtaining the necessary documents for your visa and entry into the United States.
 We are your primary resource for all immigration information during your enrollment andcourse of study at the Seminary.
 As you prepare accordingly to travel, please take note of the following resources by clicking here.

 Once we receive and review all of your completed enrollment documents and visa forms, including requested financial documentation, we will prepare a form I-20 for F-1 students, or a DS-2019 for J-1 students.